mathigon/textbooks/content/sequences/content.md

 month, and we haven’t accounted for rabbits dying eventually.

-But it turns out that there are many other places in nature where Fibonacci numbers _do_ appear: for example are the spirals in plants.
+But it turns out that there are many other places in nature where Fibonacci numbers _do_ appear: for example the spirals in plants.
 Can you count how many spirals there are in each direction?

 ::: column(width=320)